Learn how to buy a piano, including what to look for and what options will meet your needs

 Let Hoffman Academy guide you through the world of piano shopping!
-Over the next few weeks, we’ll look at what’s involved in shopping for pianos – where to buy them, how to choose the best one for your needs, what you can expect to spend.
+Over the next few weeks, we’ll look at what’s involved in shopping for pianos – where to buy them, how to buy a piano that meets your needs, and what you can expect to spend.
 We’ll even have a 2019 update on our picks for the best acoustic, digital, and keyboard instruments for beginners.

 Today, we’re looking at how to shop for a piano – what to look for, some helpful terminology, and how to decide the best instrument for your needs.
 Let’s get started!